 - Papers accumulated by an employee prior to employment with the department

 - Privately purchased books and publications that do not relate to official business

-Activities associated with the department's primary functions as well as activities that document administrative matters.
+Official Business - Activities associated with the department's primary functions as well as activities that document administrative matters.

-This refers to the fact that the content and context of the material is what determines whether it's a record or not.
+Regardless of Physical Form or Characteristics - The content and context of the material is what determines whether it's a record or not.
 The physical form, media, or format is irrelevant.
 Even a sticky note can be a record if it documents the official transaction of business.